 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considers the projected future taxable income and tax planning strategies in making this assessment.
-Based upon the level of historical taxable income and projections for future taxable income over the periods in which the deferred tax assets are deductible, management believes it is more likely than not that we will realize the benefits of these deductible differences.
+Based upon the level of historical taxable income and projections for future tax assets are deductible, management believes it is more likely than not that we will realize the benefits of these deductible differences.